SoftwareMarbles/lazy/README.md

 * `version` must be equal to `1`
 * `id` is optional and if not provided it's set to `default`
+* `internal_port` is optional but it must be different from external port
 * `repository_auth` can also be provided with tokens or by directly providing values in lazy.yaml (not recommended)
 * `boot_timeout` is optional and its default is 30 seconds
 * `import_env` clause is useful in avoiding specifying secret values like application client ID or secret in lazy.yaml
+* `~include` is a meta-clause that allows splitting up configuration into multiple YAML files; this is very useful for large engine configurations

 To allow easier hacking lazy can run engines mounted from local host filesystem.
 For example if we wanted to hack on `lazy-eslint-engine` we could specify it like this: